obones/openhab-binding-openmeteo/README.md

 Make sure you have a persistence service installed and ready for use.

-To configure persisting forecast data, create and link Items to those channels with time series support (as usual).
+To configure persisting forecast data, first create and link Items to those channels with time series support (as usual).
-Next, enable persistence for these Items using the `forecast` persistence strategy.
+Next, enable persistence for these Items using the `forecast` persistence strategy:
+* Settings, Add-ons Settings, Your persistence addon, Configure persistence
+* Add configuration
+* Select group/items from the forecast
+* Select the `forecast` strategy
+* Save your configuration

 Finally, open the UI, search for one of the newly created Items, open the analyzer and select a future time range.

-To access forecast data stored in persistence from scripts and rules, use the [Persistence Extensions]({{base}}/configuration/persistence.html#persistence-extensions-in-scripts-and-rules).
+To access forecast data stored in persistence from scripts and rules, use the [Persistence Extensions](https://www.openhab.org/docs/configuration/persistence.html#persistence-extensions-in-scripts-and-rules).